taed2-2425q1-gced-upc/TAED2_Mates/docs/Dataset_card.md

 ### Source Data

-The source data are images of different breed dogs in diverse contexts and situations, which allows a more wide representation of the animal.
+The source data are images of different dog breeds in diverse contexts and situations, which allows for a wider representation of the animal.

 #### Initial Data Collection and Normalization